 - (a) The Executive Officer's credit and deficit calculations, as described in sections 95486, 95486.1, 95486.2, 95486.3, and 95486.4, and 95489, will use the appropriate annual carbon intensity benchmarks set forth in Tables 1, 2, and 3 of this section. - (b) Automatic Acceleration Mechanism.
-Starting May 15, 2027, en May 15 of each yearand every quarter after, the Executive Officer will announce on the LCFS website whether the Automatic Acceleration Mechanism has been triggered and the cumulative number of times that the Automatic Acceleration Mechanism has been triggered.
-This announcement will take place on February 14, May 15, August 15, and November 15 of each year, or the following business day, if the announcement date falls on a weekend or holiday.
+Starting May 15, 2027, and every quarter after, the Executive Officer will announce on the LCFS website whether the Automatic Acceleration Mechanism has been triggered and the cumulative number of times that the Automatic Acceleration Mechanism has been triggered.
+This announcement will take place on February 14, May 15, August 15, and November 15 of each year, or the following business day, if the announcement date falls on a weekend or holiday. - (1) The Automatic Acceleration Mechanism cannot be triggered in the calendar year that immediately follows an announcement that the Auto Acceleration Mechanism has been triggered.

-- (1) The Automatic Acceleration Mechanism cannot be triggered in the calendar yearfour quarters that immediately follows an announcement that the Auto Acceleration Mechanism has been triggered. - (2) The Automatic Acceleration Mechanism is triggered when the conditions in both subparagraphs (A) and (B) below are met, and if it was not triggered in the immediately prior calendar yearfour quarters. - (A) The Credit Bank to Average Quarterly Deficit Ratio exceeds 3:
+- (2) The Automatic Acceleration Mechanism is triggered when the conditions in both subparagraphs (A) and (B) below are met, and if it was not triggered in the immediately prior four quarters. - (A) The Credit Bank to Average Quarterly Deficit Ratio exceeds 3:

-$$\frac{Credit\;Bank{20xx}}{1/{4}\times Deficits{20xx}}>3$$
+$$\frac{Credit \; Bank{20xx}}{1/{4} \times Deficits{20xx}} > 3$$

-$Credit\ Bank{20xx}$ is the final credit bank for the program as calculated at the end of compliance year 20xx, the compliance year four quarters preceding the year for the current May 45quarterly Automatic Acceleration Mechanism announcement; and
+$Credit\ Bank{20xx}$ is the final credit bank for the program as calculated at the end of the four quarters preceding the quarterly Automatic Acceleration Mechanism announcement; and

-$Deficits{20xx}$ is the total number of annual deficits generated under the program as calculated at the end of compliance year 20xx, the compliance year four quarters preceding the year for the current May 15quarterly Automatic Acceleration Mechanism announcement.
+$Deficits{20xx}$ is the total number of annual deficits generated under the program as calculated at the four quarters preceding the quarterly Automatic Acceleration Mechanism announcement.